 But this morning let's rejoice in three things: 1) First, God's grace is tough enough to crack the hardest heart.
 As Paul worded it in Romans 5:20, "where sin abounded, grace abounded much more."
 2) Second, let's rejoice that our labors in the Lord are not in vain.
 Though we may not live to see the fruit of all of our labors, Paul guarantees that our labors in the Lord are not in vain.
 3) Third, let's rejoice that Christ's redemption reaches to every facet of creation, including our bodies.
 Can we pray for healing?
 Yes.
 The resurrection is the ultimate healing, right?
 And God has encased both ends of the kingdom in resurrections to show us that even our bodies are important to Him.
 These three facts ought to bring us joy.
 Our God is a great God who is worthy of great worship.
 Let's pray.

 Most scholars see the planting of wheat as being much later.
 This is based upon a number of considerations internally, as well as external evidence of the agricultural calendar.
-Dale Manor cites the Gezer tablet as one indication that the barley harvest occured over a period of a month (with lowlands being harvested earlier than highlands).
-The Gezer inscription says,
+Dale Manor cites the Gezer tablet as one indication that the barley harvest occurred over a period of a month (with lowlands being harvested earlier than highlands).
+The Gezer inscription says:

 His two months are (olive) harvest, His two months are planting (grain), His two months are late planting; His month is hoeing up of flax, His month is harvest of barley, His month is harvest and feasting; His two months are vine-tending, His month is summer fruit.